yanirta/WebTester/README.md

 }
 ```
 Note: passing `-ct 65:0:0:0` argument will avoid 65 pixels from the top of the screen which are the status and the address bar of iPhone.

+### Executing custom code before validations
+The WebTester supports execution of custom JavaScript code before every checkpoint.
+The tool expects for a file named 'execute_before_step.js' to be found in the execution folder.
+The file can contain any JavaScript syntax supported by the client web-page.

+Note that in most of the cases the logic will have to wait for elements to load before actually invoking the
+ actions on them.